stevencorona/yuri/README.md

 - [ ] Automated CI
 - [ ] Include SQL Migration & Minimum amount of LUA to run server
 - [x] Unhardcode asset paths

-## Non Goals

-- Will not accept any C++ code.
-The end goal is to port the C to Rust, and using C++ significantly complicates calling between the two languages
-- Must be able to run Mithia lua code out of the box.
-New lua interfaces may be added, but must retain backwards compatability
-- No copyrighted material - including client, game maps, or storyline.
-This is not a game, just a server emulator

-## Current Architecture

-The current inherited architecture requires running 3 servers- the character server (handles character state + global state such as boards), the login server (handles logging in, creating new characters), and the map servers (runs the game world).
-You can run multiple map servers to handle subsets of the game-world and distribute the load.

-The servers communicate with eachother via TCP with a custom protocol that is similar to the game client protocol.

-Game state is stored in MySQL, maps and lua scripts are stored on disk.

-### Issues with Current Codebase

-- Tons of dead code, copy/pasted code, and just largely a mess (`sl.c` is 13K lines long!)
-- Very few defined structures
-- Difficult to follow logical flow between network parsing & proxying to other servers
-- Some game logic implemented in C, some implemented in Lua
-- Very unsafe C - thousands of unsafe casts and easily preventable buffer overflows cause the server to very segfault prone
-- At a scale of 30-40 players, operators begin to see lag issues with no clear cause
-- Runs as a single, serial thread!
-Code is too unsafe to run multi-threaded, but even slow/blocking processes are executed on the main thread.

 ## Future State
 - Capture performance metrics for slow lua, slow queries, etc.